arnaizaitor/docker-learn/README.md

 ## Delete a single image

-1. Retrieve the Image ID using docker images (The <Image_ID> should be in the third column.)
+1. Retrieve the Image ID using docker images (The <image_id> should be in the third column.)

 2. Run docker rmi <image_id>